WanluLiuLab/scAtlasVAE/docs/source/gex_integration.rst

   adata = scatlasvae.read_h5ad("path/to/adata.h5ad")

-The `adata` is a :class:`anndata.AnnData` object with raw GEX count matrix stored in adata.X.
+The `adata` is a :py:class:`anndata.AnnData` object with raw GEX count matrix stored in adata.X.

 Training the VAE model using batch key